 Why Do You Need an Ancillary Revenue Strategy?

-A strong ancillary revenue strategy helps your hotel recover from external market shocks such as COVID.
+It makes your hotel business more resilient to economic setbacks and external market shocks, such as COVID.
 For example, you could have allowed local businesses to use your banquet halls during COVID for employee get-togethers.

 9 Tactics to Generate Ancillary Revenue at Your Hotel

 But how exactly should you go about crafting an effective ancillary revenue strategy?
 It is important to identify what your hotel already does well and tap into this USP by expanding current offerings.
 At the same time, you need to recognise areas where you are currently lagging your competitors and seek to make up for the shortfall.
 Some of our recommendations include: